-Dragging an infield without removing the bases and pulling the drag right over the top of them.
+3) Dragging an infield without removing bases, then pulling a drag right over the top of them.

 CORRECT ACTION: Remove the bases and place in dugouts.
 Install base plugs in base anchors before dragging infield.
 Cut down any high areas under or around bases with an iron rake or aluminum field rake.

 4) Dragging infield material into the turf edges.

 UNDESIRABLE RESULT: When dragging the infield, if the drag wanders onto the turf edges, it deposits infield soil and topdressing into the turf edges which is then glued in by rainfall and irrigation cycles, unless cleaned out fairly soon afterwards.
 As this material builds up in the turf, it creates a lip which becomes a natural dam impeding the free flow of rainfall off the playing surface.

 CORRECT ACTION: Stay a minimum of 6 inches away from the edge of the infield skin where it meets the turf.
 This will help to reduce the incidence of lip build-up.
 Additionally, use a push broom, leaf rake, backpack blower, yard vacuum or power broom to pull loose material out of the turf edges after you drag the skin area.

 5) Packing dry mound spoils back into the wear holes on the mound slope.